 Select a focus area.
 Choose an ROI model and be consistent with how data is presented.

 - Step 3 – Take Baseline Measurements

 Make quantitative assessments prior to starting implementation.
 This data will be used later to calculate ROI.

 Determine your solution: what are you going to do and how are you going to do it?

 Using the base formula again, calculate the equation with the new process estimates.
 Then divide the before process cost by the after process cost for your ROI.

 Communicate the results of your ROI with leadership to share your successes.

 Remember, a SharePoint solution isn’t complete until you’ve measured its effectiveness.
-While quantitative data is important, the qualitative data provides additional support when presenting your results.
+While quantitative data is important, qualitative data provides additional support when presenting your results.